CLARE: Cognitive Load Assessment in REaltime with Multimodal Data

 \subsection{Evaluation Protocol and Implementation Details}

 For all the benchmarks, we use binary (`high' versus `low') cognitive load classification.
 To calculate binary labels, reported scores of less than 5 were considered `low' cognitive load, and scores of 5 or more were considered `high' cognitive load.
+This threshold is chosen because it provides a clear and straightforward division between lower and higher levels of cognitive load, allowing us to perform binary classification.
+Our post-collection interviews with participants indicated that many participants attributed 5 with a relatively high cognitive load state, and therefore we placed 5 and higher in the `high' category, while 1 to 4 were placed in the `low' category.

 We use 10-fold and Leave-One-Subject-Out (LOSO) cross-validation evaluation schemes to indicate the performance of our models on previously unseen data.
 Accuracy and F1 score were used as evaluation metrics.
 For all the machine learning algorithms except LGBM and XGBoost, we use the Scikit-learn\footnote{https://scikit-learn.org/stable/} library.
 All the parameters of the machine learning algorithms were optimized by performing an exhaustive search.
 Our deep learning pipelines were implemented using the TensorFlow framework.
 For the CNN, we used AdaDelta with a decay rate of 0.95, a learning rate of 5e-3, and focal loss (alpha of 4.0 and gamma of 2.0).
+For the transformer network we used Adam \cite{kingma2014adam} optimizer with a learning rate of 0.0001.
 We empirically selected a batch size of 256 for 100 epochs for all experiments.
 We implemented our pipelines using an Intel Core i7-9700 CPU and an NVIDIA GeForce RTX 2080 Ti GPU.